onecompiler/docs/javascript.md

 # Javascript Online Compiler

-OneCompiler's Javascript online compiler is one of the robust, feature-rich online compilers for Javascript language,running on the latest version Javascipt 1.8.5.
-Users can write, run and share the code online and can track all the code history.
+Write, Run & Share Javascript code online using OneCompiler's Javascript online compiler.
+It's one of the robust, feature-rich online compilers for Javascript language.
 Getting started with the OneCompiler's Javascript editor is easy and fast.
 The editor shows sample boilerplate code where you choose language as Javascript.
-OneCompiler also has reference programs, where you can look for the sample code and start learning.
+OneCompiler also has reference programs, where you can look for the sample code to get started with.

 # About Javascript

 Javascript(JS) is a object-oriented programming language which adhere to ECMA Script Standards.
 Javascript is required to design the behaviour of the web pages.

-## Key Features
+# Key Features

 * Open-source
 * Just-in-time compiled language
 * Embedded along with HTML and makes web pages alive
 * Originally names as LiveScript.
 * Executable in both browser and server which has Javascript engines like V8(chrome), SpiderMonkey(Firefox) etc.

+# Syntax help

-## Keywords
+## variable declaration

 |Keyword|Description|Scope|
 |----|----|----|
 |var| Var is used to declare variables(old way of declaring variables)| Function or global scope|